 - Visitors are required to use hand-sanitizing gel (or hand washing) upon entering the facility as well as entering and exiting a patient room.

-- Inpatient Setting (Non ICU) – Two visitors, 16 years of age or older, may be allowed in all inpatient units with the exception of the ICU.
+- Inpatient Setting – Two visitors, 16 years of age or older, are allowed in all inpatient units, including the intensive care unit (ICU).
 Hours of inpatient visitation are from 10 am to 8 pm with the exception of ICU which allows visitation from 9 am to 8 pm.

 Surgery and Outpatient Services – Two visitors may accompany a patient who is:

 - Having outpatient surgery or a procedure.